 Car Next Door have a list of target suburbs where they are focusing on attracting borrowers which is growing regularly.
 If you live outside a target suburb and you car is 100% available to share, you can park your car closer to a central location.

 Owners can set the price they want to charge – bearing in mind what others in their area are charging.
 Cars that are more reasonably priced tend to attract more borrowers and generate more income overall.
 Car Next Door give the owner 50% of the first $240 earned each month, and 75% of earnings thereafter.

 How does the insurance work?
 What happens if there's an accident?

-In order to borrow owner's cars, renters need to be aged between 21-70 and have held a full licence for at least two years, with a clean driving and credit history.
+In order to borrow owner's cars, renters need to be aged between 21-85 and have a clean driving and credit history.
 Car Next Door completes a series of security checks on potential borrowers including a face-match with the borrower's drivers licence to verify their identity.

 Jane’s take on renting her car out